 Full-time students registered on the MSc Economics programme take four modules per semester, and after the second semester complete a 10,000-word dissertation.
 There are also pre-sessional courses in mathematics and statistics that provide a good opportunity for students to refresh their knowledge in these areas.
 For more detailed information, please download the programme brochure.

-The MSc Economics requires one year of study full-time or two years part-time.
+The MSc Economics requires one year of study full-time.

 |Semester A ||Semester B||Post Semester B|